asifbacchus/fail2banUFW/README.md

 blocktype = deny
 ```

-For example, the important part of '*actionban*' works like this:
+The important part of '*actionban*' works like this:

 ```PHP
 ufw insert <insertpos> <blocktype> from <ip> to <destination>